The History of All Hallows’ Eve

-What entries are you writing as a contributor to the Ashgate Encyclopedia of Literary and Cinematic Monsters, edited by Jeffrey Weinstock, a Central Michigan University professor of English?
+What entries did you write as a contributor to the Ashgate Encyclopedia of Literary and Cinematic Monsters?

 Because I’ve written about Catholicism, they first asked me to write about angels.
 Then I got demons in American literature and film, then imps and maenads, and also death as a character.

 Maenads are characters in Greek mythology, like in The Bacchae, a Greek tragedy about the women that accompany Dionysus, the Greek god of wine.
 They represent what happens if we have too much to drink.
 They start off being really happy with Dionysus and celebrating, but then they become uncontrollable as they drink more wine and rip him apart.
 The True Blood character Maryann Forrester was a maenad and the first time one had appeared on TV in a while.